From $78K Solo to $130K with Partners in 16 Weeks: The Strategic Alliance That 5x’d Client Acquisition

 Section 3: Introduction Template

-Exact email template for partner to use:
+Exact email template for a partner to use:

 “[Client name], I wanted to introduce you to Leandro.
 He specializes in CRM implementation for companies at your stage ($2M–$10M with growing sales teams).